goddtriffin/sitemap-rs/README.md

 I would love to have this library use [quick-xml](https://github.com/tafia/quick-xml) instead of [xml-builder](https://github.com/cocool97/xml-builder).

-The `quick-xml` library is built for speed and it supports not only writing files, but reading them too.
+The `quick-xml` library is built for speed and supports not only writing files, but reading them too.
 I haven't benchmarked `xml-builder` or its use in this library, so I cannot state the impact `quick-xml` will have there.

 I originally went with `xml-builder` due to how extremely easy it is to learn and use.